 Widely known and well-respected while she was alive, Harriet Tubman became an American icon in the years after she died.
 She inspired generations of African Americans struggling for equality and civil rights and was praised by leaders across the political spectrum.

-Throughout the years, a number of schools have been named in her honor, a military ship, several monuments, and two museums.
+Throughout the years, several schools have been named in her honor, including a military ship, several monuments, and two museums.
 At the 100th anniversary of her death, the state of Maryland has named a state park after her, and as of this update, the US Congress is considering naming a National Park for her.

 On April 20, 2016, the U.S. Treasury announced that Tubman would replace the 7th U.S. President, Andrew Jackson, on the $20 bill.
 Jackson’s face has been on the bill since 1928.
 The final concept designs for the new bill are expected in 2020 in honor of the 100th Anniversary of the 19th Amendment to the Bill of Rights, which gave women the right to vote in the U.S.